top of page

 ICF_310x200.png

-Clarus currently is a partner with ICF International, providing evaluation capacity building assistance and subject matter expertise on implementation science, continuous quality improvement, and other content areas via the Child Welfare Capacity Building Center for States.
-The Center for States is funded by the U.S. Department of Health and Human Services Children’s Bureau to help public child welfare organizations and professionals build the capacity necessary to strengthen, implement, and sustain effective child welfare practice and to achieve better outcomes for children, youth, and families.
-Through this project, the Clarus team has supported multiple child welfare improvement efforts in Arizona, California, Colorado, Connecticut, Florida, Hawaii, Kansas, Kentucky, Louisiana, Minnesota, Montana, Nevada, New Mexico, North Dakota, and Texas.
-In Arizona, California, and Kansas.
-Clarus provides technical assistance to enhance engagement with federally-recognized Tribes.
+For a decade, Clarus partnered with ICF International, providing evaluation capacity building and subject matter expertise on implementation science, continuous quality improvement, and other content areas of child welfare practice via the Child Welfare Capacity Building Center for States.
+The Center for States was funded by the U.S. Department of Health and Human Services Children’s Bureau to help public child welfare organizations and professionals build the capacity necessary to strengthen, implement, and sustain effective child welfare practice and to achieve better outcomes for children, youth, and families.
+Through this project, the Clarus team supported multiple child welfare improvement efforts in Arizona, California, Colorado, Connecticut, Florida, Hawaii, Kansas, Kentucky, Louisiana, Minnesota, Montana, Nevada, New Mexico, North Dakota, and Texas.
+In Arizona, California, and Kansas, Clarus provided technical assistance to enhance engagement with federally recognized Tribes.

 ICF